DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 Providers may need to revert a rejection so that they can offer a different course or if it was done in error.

+If less than five working days have passed since the application has been submitted, then the rejection can be reverted via the
-This can be done via the Support UI when viewing the application choice.
+Support UI when viewing the application choice.

+If a candidate has had a course rejected in error but wishes to replace their course option with another offered by a _different_ provider, then following reverting the rejection via the Support UI, you will need to [withdraw the course option via the console](#change-providercourse), before adding a new course choice via the Support UI.

 ### Revert a withdrawn offer